 Breastfeeding while eating raw, undercooked, or cold meat and seafood:

 Breastmilk can help protect your baby from infections.
 There have been case reports suggesting Salmonella might be passed from a person who is breastfeeding to a nursing child.
 However, most people with these types of infections do not need to stop breastfeeding.
-Diarrhea and other symptoms of E. coli infection may lower milk supply.
-In the case of E.coli and Salmonella infections, be sure to practice good hand washing.
-If you suspect that the baby has symptoms, such as diarrhea, contact your pediatrician.
-Be sure to talk to your healthcare providers about all of your breastfeeding questions.
+Diarrhea and other symptoms of E. coli infection might lower milk supply.
+In the case of E. coli and Salmonella infections, be sure to practice good hand washing.
+If you suspect that the baby has symptoms, such as diarrhea, contact your child’s healthcare provider.
+Be sure to talk to your healthcare providers about all your breastfeeding questions.

-If a male eats raw, undercooked, or cold meat and seafood, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male eats raw, undercooked, or cold meat and seafood, can it make it harder to get a partner pregnant or increase the chance of birth defects?

-Although Salmonella and E. coli are most often contacted through contaminated foods or animals, they can be passed from person to person.
+Although most people get Salmonella or E. coli from eating contaminated foods or animals, these infections can also be passed from person to person.
 Wash hands often to help reduce the chance of passing the disease among people living in the house.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
 For more information on paternal exposures, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 OTIS/MotherToBaby encourages inclusive and person-centered language.
 While our name still contains a reference to mothers, we are updating our resources with more inclusive terms.
 Use of the term mother or maternal refers to a person who is pregnant.
 Use of the term father or paternal refers to a person who contributes sperm.